-Luxury vinyl tile (LVT) flooring has recently become popular due to its durability, price, and unique-looking surfaces.
-However, it is made of new or recycled polyvinyl chloride or PVC.
-PVC is one of the most environmentally hazardous consumer materials produced.
-PVC creates large quantities of persistent toxic organochlorines such as dioxins and phthalates and releases them into the indoor and outdoor environments.
-Both of these chemicals are highly persistent, bioaccumulative and toxic to humans and all life.
-The process of production and their ultimate incineration in landfills generate some of the most hazardous pollutants known.
+PVC is made with large quantities of toxic organochlorines such as dioxins and phthalates and releases them into indoor and outdoor environments.
+Both of these chemicals are bio-accumulative and toxic to humans and all life.
+They are also considered forever chemicals because they are persistent and almost never break down.
+Their production and ultimate incineration in landfills generate some of the most hazardous pollutants known.

 Our Conscious Choice

 Since 1991 Green Building Supply has been dedicated to providing building materials that are safe, sustainable, and smart.
 We take pride in offering products that do not cause harm to anyone or anything in the environment.
 Our guiding principle has always been and will always be, Safety First.

 For example, in the late 90’s when laminate flooring was all the rage, we decided not to sell it because our research showed that it was harmful and not sustainable.
 Two decades later, the public finally learned the truth about laminate flooring sold by Lumber Liquidators, thanks to a 60 Minutes exposé.
 We spared our customers from exposure to toxic chemicals by not selling laminate flooring.
 In turn, we were spared from lawsuits because we stood by our principles.

 Today, based on the same principles, we have made a similar choice not to sell any type of flooring that includes vinyl.
 There are too many red flags to ignore (see details below).
 While research on PVC continues, it would be unconscionable for us to sell a product knowing that it might cause harm to individuals and that it would continue to pollute the environment.